EllaOluchi/Nigerian_Bank_Transactions_Analysis/README.md

 ## Project Objective
-To review **banking transactions** across current and savings accounts in Nigeria (**2024**), with a focus on chargebacks, debit/credit anomalies, and suspicious transaction timing, in order to uncover fraud risk and possible system control weaknesses.
+The aim of this project is to review **a Nigerian Bank's transactions** across current and savings accounts in Nigeria (**2024**), with a focus on chargebacks, debit/credit anomalies, and suspicious transaction timing, in order to uncover fraud risk and possible system control weaknesses.

 **Focus Areas:**
 - Identifying accounts with multi-location activity and high chargeback rates.